History of the Great War: Official documents

 The British Expeditionary Forces were the largest army the British state had raised and by 1924 it had generated more than 25 million documents; Edmonds thought they would take nine years to sort.
 When he took up his duties, Edmonds found the papers in heaps in the floor and apparently summarily sacked the Chief Clerk, for refusing to climb a ladder to retrieve a bundle.
-Edmonds complained that his predecessor, C. T. Atkinson, had let historians plunder the packets of documents and not return items; it had taken until June 1923 to catalogue the records.
+Edmonds complained that his predecessor, Christopher Atkinson, had let historians plunder the packets of documents and not return items, it had taken until June 1923 to catalogue the records.
 The first draft of a volume was prepared by a "narrator", who sorted, read and analysed the documents.
 The result was revised by the "historian" who added comments and a conclusion.
 The draft was then sent to participants down to battalion commanders, other senior military officers, politicians and government departments.
 The draft for 1916 Part I (including the First Day on the Somme) was sent to 1,000 officers, who, by 1931, had sent 1,470 replies.
 Comments on the first chapter created a pile 5 ft high and Edmonds complained that his staff was insufficient, considering that he had briefed them that all names, initials, ranks and numbers had to be checked and then cross-checked with the French and German accounts; the small number of staff slowed production.
 In 1922, Edmonds had calculated that it would take twenty years to write ten volumes, a feat that the French had achieved in three years.
 It took 21 years (excluding 1939–1945) to produce 14 Western Front volumes and 15 more on other theatres.